rastogin-rp/rastogin-rp/README.md

 ### Hello there, found my work account, aye? 😉

 Awesome, It's nice to e-meet you!
-But there's nothing fancy here, just some minor ideas and tangets if anything.
+But there's nothing fancy here, just some minor ideas and tangents if anything.

 🔭  Instead, checkout my personal account ([@neelrast](https://github.com/neelrast)) for all of my OSS projects.